Pauline Goldsmith: Career

 Goldsmith won the 2004 Best Actress Award at the Edinburgh Festival Fringe for her performance in Samuel Beckett's 1972 play Not I. She also performed her second play, Should've Had the Fish, at the Assembly Rooms at the Fringe Festival during August 2006.

+In 2012 she wrote and performed in a six part sketch show with Vivienne Grahame and Jo Sutherland for Radio Scotland.
+The premise for the show was people meeting at the school gates as they collected their children.
+The show was called "The Gates".

+In 2016 she appeared as the capitalist antagonist in "The Destroyed Room" which was apocalyptic play about modern conversations.
+It was performed in Glasgow, Edinburgh and London by the group, "Vanishing Point" In 2022 she was in the small cast of Debbie Tucker Green's "hang" at the Tron Theatre in Glasgow with Saskia Ashdown and Renee Williams.

 Film credits

 Goldsmith has appeared in the following films: